 Henderson Waves, the most well known of the lot, is a 274 metre-long and Singapore’s tallest pedestrian bridge that takes after its name.
 Seven undulating timber “ribs” double up as alcoves and you can take a break to admire the views of Keppel Harbour.

-Forest Walk, is step-free elevated walkway in a series of zig-zags across Telok Blangah Hill and on to Alexandra Arch.
-The longest walk of the lot, young children can still take this 1.3 km or 35 minute stroll through to appreciate the many different birds in the Singing Forest and see the forest through the metallic see-through walkway.
+Forest Walk is a step-free elevated walkway in a series of zig-zags across Telok Blangah Hill and on to Alexandra Arch.
+The longest walk of the lot, young children can still take this 1.3 km or 35-minute stroll through to appreciate the many different birds in the Singing Forest and see the forest through the metallic see-through walkway.